Yellowstone National Park Wyoming, Idaho, Montana

 As hot steam rises, a rainbow of colors circles Grand Prismatic Spring

-Discover the beauty of the USA's first National Park
+Discover the beauty of Yellowstone National Park, one of the USA's first National Parks

 Established in 1872, Yellowstone National Park is the oldest and perhaps most famous National Park in the USA.
 Sitting in the northwest corner of Wyoming (about 90 kilometers north of Jackson Hole) and stretching over state borders into Idaho and Montana, Yellowstone contains nearly 9,000 square kilometers of crystalline lakes, striking canyons, vast grasslands and thundering waterfalls.
 However, the park is most famous for its geysers.